chuckyLeeVIII/Contextual-Calculus-An-Implementation-Blueprint-for-Deterministic-AI-Reasoning/README.md

 Designed with zero-trust principles.
 The LLM is isolated from raw internet access.
 Its only worldview is the structurally validated context fed through the FVW-ranked matrix.
 This ensures **anti-hallucination** guarantees and cryptographically sound evidence tracking.

 *No theoretical limits.
 Code is Law.*
+- For Amber The Smartert Person I've ever met...